socketcan-rs/socketcan-rs/doc/CanDumpLogFormat.md

 flags      = HEXDIG               ; single nibble mapped onto canfd_frame.flags
 dlc8       = HEXDIG               ; "len8 DLC" escape; only meaningful when data is 8 bytes

+direction  = "R" / "T"            ; only present with 'candump -x'

 HEXDIG     = DIGIT / "A".."F" / "a".."f"
 ```